Roman Catholic Diocese of Cork and Ross

-The Diocese of Cork and Ross (Deoise Chorcaí agus Rosa) is a Roman Catholic diocese in southern Ireland, one of six suffragan dioceses in the ecclesiastical province of Cashel and Emly.
+The Diocese of Cork and Ross (Deoise Chorcaí agus Rosa) is a Latin diocese of the Catholic Church in Ireland, one of six suffragan dioceses in the ecclesiastical province of Cashel and Emly.

 The cathedral church of the diocese is Cathedral of St Mary and St Anne in Cork city.

 The incumbent bishop of the diocese is Fintan Gavin.

 History

 Diocese of Cork (1111-1429)

 The original Diocese of Cork was established by the Synod of Ráth Breasail in 1111, but was reduced in size by the establishment of separate Dioceses of Cloyne and Ross at the Synod of Kells in 1152.

 Diocese of Cork and Cloyne (14291748)

 On petition of King Edward II, Pope John XXII issued a papal bull for the union of the Dioceses of Cork and Cloyne on 30 July 1326, with effect from the death of either bishop.
 The union should have taken effect on the death of Philip of Slane in 1327, but bishops were still appointed to both dioceses.

 The dioceses were eventually united on the episcopal appointment of Jordan Purcell on 15 June 1429, following their impoverishment from the robbery of church property by the nobility.

 From 1693 to 1747, the Bishop of Cork and Cloyne was also the apostolic administrator of the Diocese of Ross.